Andrewrock/Andrewrock.github.io/_posts/2017-03-17-recreating-instagram.md

           <p> Error: </p>
         </td>
         <td>
-          <p class="tutorial-paragraph"> A callback function called when
+          <p class="tutorial-paragraph"> Function called
-           there is an error fetching images.
+            when there is an error fetching images.
           </p>
         </td>
       </tr>